Boone senator Stollings to run for governor

-A longtime Democratic state senator from Boone County was expected to file pre-candidacy papers today for next year's race for governor.
+A longtime Democratic state senator from Boone County has filed pre-candidacy papers for next year's race for governor.

 Ron Stollings, a physician, was first elected to the Senate in 2006 and re-elected in 2010, 2014 and 2018.
 His current Senate term ends in 2022.